Pitti Immagine unveiled a schedule of side initiatives developed in partnership with online publication Highsnobiety.

-While brands and retailers in the western world scramble to cope with the business implications of the coronavirus pandemic and impending recession, the social and human fabric of whole communities in less fortunate settings is set to be literally wiped out.
+“While brands and retailers in the Western world scramble to cope with the business implications of the pandemic and impending recession, the social and human fabric of whole communities in less fortunate settings is set to be literally wiped out.
 Order cancellations could see supply chains grinding to a halt in developing countries,” said Cipriani.